mlin/should.ml/README.md

 ### Quick example

-Read $ as the letter s, i.e. "$hould" as "should".
+Read $ as the letter 's', i.e. "$hould" as "should".

 ```
 open Should